-From time to time, the Board of Directors has authorized the repurchase of shares of the Company's outstanding common stock.
-These purchases are made in the over-the-counter market (NASDAQ) and/or through block transactions at such repurchase price as the officers deem appropriate and desirable on behalf of the Company.
-All shares repurchased by the Company are canceled and returned to the status of authorized but unissued shares of common stock.
-During 2008, 2007 and 2006, the Company repurchased 968,746, 797,643 and 22,733 shares of common stock, respectively for an aggregate repurchase price of \$21.9 million, \$20.2 million and \$0.5 million or an average price of \$22.61, \$25.31 and \$23.14 per share, respectively.
+The Company has in the past made purchases of shares of its common stock from time to time in the over-the-counter market (NASDAQ) and/or through privately negotiated, block transactions under an authorization of the Company's board of directors.
+Shares repurchased by the Company are cancelled and returned to the status of authorized but unissued stock.
+There were no repurchases of common stock in 2009.
+During 2008 and 2007, the Company repurchased 968,746 and 797,643 shares of common stock, respectively, for an aggregate repurchase price of \$21.9 million and \$20.2 million or an average price of \$22.61 and \$25.31 per share, respectively.
+On May 14, 2008, the Company's Board of Directors authorized the Company to repurchase an aggregate of 2,000,000 shares of the Company's outstanding common stock.
+In connection with this authorization, the Board of Directors terminated its previous share repurchase authorization announced on March 21, 2003.
+As of December 31, 2009, 2,000,000 shares remain authorized for repurchase.